Java green peafowl: working through the myth.

 # set 2 yearling bird, notice end of scale feathers

-At this time an unknown species … the feathering on the wing would indicate Burmese influence but, on a pure Burmese the neck would have a more dark blue/purple.
+Burmese... the feathering on the wing would indicate Burmese influence but, on a pure Burmese the neck would have a more dark blue/purple.
 Dark wings (black) ringed in blue.

 What you might expect in America.